-The third stage is stage of collapse.
+The third stage is stage of Exhaustion .Person is unable to cope out from the situation and person is getting problem in their daily life.
 By the term, Salve meant that the body cannot go on copping with stress indefinitely, the energy for continued adjustment become depleted, and the individual become exhausted.
 Thus, the third stage is characterized by a loss of resistance to the stressor, and exhaustion, collapse and even death can occur.
-Prolonged stress during combat, when a solider eventually collapses not from a wound but from accumulated fatigue, hunger, thirst, anxiety and tension, would be an example of the stage of collapse.
-This model of stress has been challenged by researchers on two grounds; first, model of stress has been challenged by researchers on two grounds; first,
+Prolonged stress during combat, when a solidier eventually collapses not from a wound but from accumulated fatigue, hunger, thirst, anxiety and tension, would be an example of the stage of collapse.
+This model of stress has been challenged by researchers on the stage of collapse.